integrated-personal-data-system/.github/profile/README.md

 1. [Create a free Github account](https://github.com) then return to this page.
 2. Email james.schoening@ieee.org with your Github user name and we'll grant you access and help you get involved.

+## Draft Agenda for 2 June 2022 Meeting
+1.

 ## Tasks for Volunteers
 > Once you join a team, we will designate tasks accordingly.
 Each task will have a reporter, assignee, status, and a link to the deliverable.
 [View List](https://github.com/I-AM-project/tasks-for-volunteers)